 Even with treatment, histoplasmosis may be rapidly fatal in people with AIDS.

 Chronic cavitary histoplasmosis

 This lung infection develops gradually over several weeks, causing a cough and difficulty breathing that become increasingly worse.
 Symptoms include weight loss, night sweats, a mild fever, and a general feeling of illness (malaise).

-Most people recover without treatment within 2 to 6 months.
+Most people recover without treatment.
 However, breathing difficulties may continue to worsen, and some people cough up blood, sometimes in large amounts.
 Lung tissue is destroyed, and scar tissue forms.
-Lung damage or bacterial invasion of the lungs may eventually cause death.
+Lung damage or bacterial invasion of the lungs may eventually be fatal.

 Diagnosis of Histoplasmosis

 Culture and examination of samples of tissues or fluids